Little Inventors: Create your own inventions for space!

-As Canada prepares for the next Canadian astronaut mission, the Canadian Space Agency is collaborating with the Natural Sciences and Engineering Research Council (NSERC) to challenge children across the country to come up with ingenious ideas that could be developed into inventions to make life in space easier and more fun.
-The best inventions will be turned into prototypes by Canada's expert makers and artisans from Canada and the United Kingdom.
+The Canadian Space Agency (CSA) collaborated with the Natural Sciences and Engineering Research Council (NSERC) to challenge children across the country to come up with ingenious ideas that could be developed into inventions to make life in space easier and more fun.
+The best inventions were turned into prototypes by expert makers and artisans from Canada and the United Kingdom.

 Who can participate?

-- Little Inventors – Inventions for SPACE is open to Canadian students, up to Grade 9.
+- Little Inventors – Inventions for Space is open to Canadian students, up to Grade 9 / Secondary 3.

 - Teachers will be given tools and resources so that they can support students during the idea-generation phase.